suchandler96/gem5-NVDLA/README.md

 # gem5-RTL-NVDLA
 gem5-RTL-NVDLA is a specialized version of gem5-RTL that is designed to be used with the NVDLA verilog model.
 For gem5+RTL framework that this project is based on, see its original repo [gem5-RTL](https://gitlab.bsc.es/glopez/gem5-rtl.git).
 Here we show most of the original readme file for gem5+RTL, but a lot more details are added regarding the installation process to make it more newcomer-friendly.

+Apart from specialized adaption of gem5 memeory system for NVDLA, this project also enables the conversion from any NVDLA-supported caffe NN model to NVDLA register transaction traces (i.e., something like input.txn [here](https://github.com/nvdla/hw/tree/nvdlav1/verif/traces/traceplayer)).
+The code and detailed usage of this conversion utility can be found in `bsc-util/nvdla_utilities`.

 # gem5+RTL
 ​
 gem5+RTL is a flexible framework that enables the simulation of RTL models inside the gem5 full-system software simulator.
 The framework allows easy integration of RTL models on a simulated system-on-chip (SoC) that is able to boot Linux and run complex multi-threaded and multi-programmed workloads.